livegnik/2way-poc-design/01-protocol/08-network-transport-requirements.md

 - Network Manager.
 - State Manager for sync coordination.
-- DoS Guard Engine mechanisms for behavioral analysis.
+- DoS Guard Manager mechanisms for behavioral analysis.

 No other component may directly access the transport.